 137. Records of evidence

-(1) Where any party to any proceedings under this Act requests the warden so to do, the warden shall cause the evidence of all witnesses examined in the proceedings to be committed to writing as the evidence is taken.

-(2) The evidence shall be read over to the witness at the conclusion of his examination, and the record of the evidence shall be signed by the warden and the witness.

-(3) When a request is made under subsection (1) after the hearing of the proceedings has commenced, the request shall apply only to the evidence taken after the request has been made.
+(1) A warden’s court must ensure that evidence given in proceedings before it is recorded in the manner prescribed in the rules of court or the regulations.

+[(2), (3) repealed]

-(4) Any party to any proceedings wherein the evidence of a witness has been recorded in accordance with this section, is entitled to obtain a copy thereof upon payment of the prescribed fee.
+(4) Any party to any proceedings in which evidence has been recorded in accordance with this section, is entitled to obtain a copy of that evidence in the prescribed form upon payment of the prescribed fee.

-(5) Each order and decision of a warden’s court, and in any contested proceeding the reasons for the order made or decision given, shall be reduced to writing, and signed by the warden who made the order or gave the decision, and shall be recorded in a register kept for the purpose.
+(5) Each order and decision of a warden’s court, and in any contested proceeding the reasons for the order made or decision given, shall be reduced to writing, and signed by the warden presiding in the court that made the order or gave the decision.

 (6) Any person may obtain a copy of the order or decision referred to in subsection (5) upon payment of the prescribed fee.

 [Section 137 amended by No. 100 of 1985 s.
-101.]
+101; No. 39 of 2004 s.
+73.]

 138. Mode of trial